 Housing Integration Project

-The Housing Integration Project will be an
+The Housing Integration Project is a natural

 expansion of the current Velos Youth holistic model.